stuartmclean/fitbit-api-exporter/README.md

 ## Limitations

 ### Fitbit APIs
-Fitbit APIs are limited to 150calls/hour, the script will detect this and sleep for 1h 10s.
+1. Fitbit APIs are limited to 150calls/hour, the script will detect this and sleep for 1h 10s
-The script will sleep for 4h when there's no additional data to fetch, and only fetch the last day at each round.
+1. The script will sleep for 4h when there's no additional data to fetch, and only fetch the last day at each round

 ### Intra-day time series
 **Intra-day time series are not implemented**.